-The townhouse - sometimes called a row house or row home, and regionally referred to as a terrace house or a brownstone - is growing in popularity, and for good reason.
+The townhouse -- sometimes called a "row home," and regionally referred to as a "terrace house" or "brownstone" -- is growing in popularity, and for good reason.
 With a spotlight on sustainability, townhouses just might be the forward-thinking approach to progressive residency.

-The title of "townhouse" actually describes a loosely-defined set of building characteristics.
-Essentially, three or more units sharing only side walls, with multiple floors, to create a tall space on a small lot.
+The title "townhouse" actually describes a loosely-defined set of building characteristics.
+Essentially, three or more units share only side walls, with multiple floors, to create a tall space on a small lot.
 Unlike an apartment or condo, ownership of a townhouse includes ownership of the land beneath it.

-Why are townhouses considered to be a green choice of house?
-Well, because they're built up instead of out, making them inherently efficient.
-The units share walls, so they each require fewer resources for construction, and less energy to maintain, as compared to single family homes.
-The smaller footprint means more people can fit into the same city block, which of course prevents sprawl.
+Why are townhouses considered to be a green choice of residence?
+Well, the fact that they're built up instead of out makes them inherently efficient.
+The units share walls, so they each require fewer resources for construction, and less energy to maintain, compared to single family homes.
+The smaller footprint means more people can fit into the same city block, which of course prevents urban sprawl.
 It also means that residents can live close to the center of the city, enjoying all of the amenities that a metropolis offers.

 1. HOA: Is it worth the cost?
-Most town house developments have a Home Owner's Association, which is an organization that maintains the property and shared resources (such as roof, paint, and landscaping).
-This can be a huge benefit, since you won't ever have to worry about that stuff yourself, or it can be a huge bummer, if their rules are super restrictive.
-It can also be expensive, with monthly dues ranging in price from under a hundred to nearing a thousand dollars.
+Most town house developments have a homeowner's association to maintain the property and shared resources (such as roof, paint, and landscaping).
+This can be a huge benefit, since you won't ever have to worry about that stuff yourself, or it can be a total bummer, if their rules are super restrictive.
+It may also be expensive, with monthly dues ranging from under a hundred to around a thousand dollars.
 However some townhomes, like the one I live in, have no HOA.
 So make sure that you understand what you're getting into, what it covers, and how that factors into your monthly expenses.

 2. Go for an end unit.
 A home on the end of the row will offer more privacy, more peace and quiet, and potentially more land.
 I live in an end unit and I love the extra side yard, which we've turned into a chicken run for our rescued hens.
 End units also tend to have a higher resale value.